kmelve/gitbook-plugin-typekit/README.md

 This is a plugin for adding [Typekit][6467-0001] to a [GitBook][6467-0002].

-## How to
+## How to use

-Add this to your book.json.
+Add configuration to your `book.json`.
 You'll find your Typekit Kit ID in the Typekit Editor in _Embed Code_.

     "plugins": ["typekit@1.0.0"],
     pluginsConfig: {